Compiler/GitScraper/README.md

 ## How to use

-- Run 'pip3 install requirements.txt'
+- Run 'make req' or 'pip3 install requirements.txt'
-- Then run 'make'
+- Then run 'make' or 'python3 src/core.py'

 - You may have to download the correct version of the chromedriver from : https://chromedriver.chromium.org/downloads
 - Copy paste that download to overwrite the one in the repo